aglee/copyselector/README.markdown

 ## Known issues

-### No-argument method invocation

-Ironically, the algorithm doesn't recognize the simplest method invocation:

-    [myButton sizeToFit];

-I'll fix this when I get a chance.

-### Leading comments

-Although internal or trailing comments are properly ignored, leading comments are not:

-    // Don't include this comment in your text selection.
-    [self flyToX:100 y:200 z:300];

-I think I can fix this -- again, when I get a chance.

-### Left-hand sides

-The algorithm doesn't work if you select this whole line:
+The algorithm can't deal with assignment.
+For example, it doesn't work if you select this whole line:

     BOOL didFly = [self flyToX:100 y:200 z:300];